FelipeZNascimento/omegafox-components/README.md

 ## Commit Tags

 I'm using `semantic-release` to perform releases and changelog.
-It's using `eslint` as a parser.
+It's using `eslint` as a parser ([more info here](https://github.com/conventional-changelog-archived-repos/conventional-changelog-eslint/blob/master/convention.md))
-These are the release tags and what they do:
+These are the release tags and what they do (capital letters are important):

     tag: 'Breaking', release: 'major'
     tag: 'Fix', release: 'patch'